-1. The default parameters provided in this table have been largely developed from the results of sub-critical and critical Reynolds number testing.
+L. The default parameters provided in this table have been largely developed from the results of sub-critical and critical Reynolds number testing.

-The parameters for fairings have been developed for a specific set of fairings.
+2. The parameters for fairings have been developed for a specific set of fairings.
 These fairings were clean, undamaged, had no marine growth and were free to rotate.
 Any analysis of long term performance should be cognisant of these aspects.

 3. LGS (Longitudinal Grooved Suppression) is a low drag, moderately low VIV suppression profile.
-See Appendix J .
+See Appendix Appendix J .
 LGS modelling parameters are based on the outermost diameter being the hydrodynamic reference diameter.
 Values are provided for 3.8%/6.2% groove/OD depth.
-Sub-critical Re tests extended up to Re max ~1.3e4.
-High Re test covered the range 5.5e5 < Re < 1.6e6.